FIRST, THANK YOU!

 The things that are indifferent are everything that exists outside of virtue and vice.
 Virtue is good, so we should aim at virtue, and vice is bad, so we should avoid vice, but everything else should be accepted gracefully if it comes and not missed if it doesn't.
 This is a hard concept for some people to wrap their heads around, but I’ll do my best to explain.

 And one important point to make here is that the Stoics never said that we should desire to not have these nice things in life.
 In fact, things like money or a nice home are referred to by Stoics as "preferred indifferents".
-This simply means that if we have the chance, we would prefer to have them.
-But even though we prefer to have them we understand that having them will not bring us closer to peace of mind or a true flourishing life.
+This simply means that if we have the chance to have them then it would be silly to desire to not have them.
+But even though we wouldn't necessarily push them away, we understand that having them will not bring us closer to peace of mind or a true flourishing life.

 When you understand that things external to your own mind really only make as much difference as you allow them to, then you're freed to focus on what's truly good, to avoid what's truly bad, and to be happy with and enjoy whatever is served on your plate in the banquet of life.